ratneshsinghparihar/Node-Data/README.md

 Search on elasticsearch is currently done only on fields that are indexed in the elasticsearch.
 All the search methods are needed to be exposed on the Repository.
 Currently only the "And" search operations are supported.

+Search on all documens can done using following

+http://localhost:999/data/repository_name/searchAll?limit=10& skip=10&sort=fieldname&order=desc&gt=fieldname&gt_value=1510823040

+limit= for top or bottom no of records skip= no of dcouments to skip

+sort= field upon which sorting needs to be done order= ascending ot descending

+lt=fieldname for less than comparision lt-value=value-to-be-compared

+gt=fieldname for greater than comparision gt-value=value-to-be-compared (Number)

+lte=fieldname for less than equal comparision lte-value=value-to-be-compared (Number)

+gte=fieldname for greater than comparision gte-value=value-to-be-compared (Number)

 ### Configuring ElasticSearch: